|For the 19-year-old new arrival on the party circuit, Joanne Connelley, toast of the New York gossip columnists, Palm Beach was like the

 At 21 Joanne Connelley, only four years out of boarding school uniforms, had gone from being a beautiful pawn to an expensive accessory.
 And then high maintenance.

 Years later, she was remembered by the people who knew her then only for her looks.
-"She was like a well-decorated cake," recalled Lady Sarah Spencer-Churchill, eldest daughter of the 10th Duke of Marlborough (and sister of the present one): "good to look at, but nothing of substance."
+"She was like a well-decorated cake," recalled Lady Sarah Spencer-Churchill, eldest daughter of the 10th Duke of Marlborough and granddaughter of Consuelo Vanderbilt Balsan: "good to look at, but nothing of substance."

 The marriage was performed in Margaret Watts' Paris apartment.
 The newly weds headed to Capri for the honeymoon.
 Almost immediately, sordid rumors about them began spreading.

-One day, seven weeks after the "I do's," Jimmy Ortiz returned to their villa to find the bride on the bedroom floor, unconscious.
+One day, seven weeks after the "I do's," Jimmy Ortiz returned to their villa to find his bride on the bedroom floor, unconscious.
 Sleeping pills.

 When she recovered, she suddenly departed, with her money and her jewels.
 Ortiz frantically searched for her.
 He finally found her in a dingy penzione in Naples, limp and dank and barely conscious.
 Pills.